Missouri Tigers: Adoption and Legacy

 Initially, the chant took time to gain traction at athletic events, but it soon became a defining feature of Faurot Field football games and other university gatherings.
 Today, it is a central part of Mizzou's athletic and cultural traditions.
 The cheer is typically initiated by the east side of Faurot Field (the side with the student section) shouting “M-I-Z,” with the opposing side responding “Z-O-U.” It is also used informally among alumni and supporters—one person may call out “M-I-Z” in public, and another will often answer “Z-O-U.”

 Bushyhead later reflected that “there's no place in the state you can go and just randomly yell ‘M-I-Z’ and someone won't answer ‘Z-O-U,’” describing the chant as a lasting symbol of Tiger pride and community.

 Championships

-NCAA team championships
+National Championships

 Missouri has won 2 NCAA team national championships.